barumau/pandunia/engli/kanun.md

 all of them end in **-a** or **-u**.

-Active sentences that use a verb ending in **-a** have the subject–verb–object word order (SVO).
+Active sentences that use a verb ending in **-a** have the agent–verb–object word order (AVO).

-**me nyama aple.** - I eat apples.
+**me niama aple.** - I eat apples.
 **me auda musike.** - I hear music.
 **me wida te.** - I see you.

-Verbs ending in **-u** are used in the subject–object–verb word order (SOV).
+Verbs ending in **-u** are used in the agent–object–verb word order (AOV).

-**me aple nyamu.** - _I apples eat._
+**me aple niamu.** - _I apples eat._

-SOV and SVO are the two most common word orders by far in the languages of the world.
-SOV is used in languages like Hindi-Urdu, Tamil, Turkish, Japanese and Korean.
+Agent–verb–object and agent–object–verb are basically the same as subject–verb–object (SVO) and subject–object–verb (SOV) word orders, which are the two most common word orders in the languages of the world.
+SOV is used in languages like Hindi-Urdu, Bengali, Tamil, Turkish, Japanese and Korean.
 SVO is used in English, Spanish, Mandarin Chinese, Indonesian and Modern Arabic among others.